PythWare/Gokonworks/README.md

 # Therion info

 The Therion_Guide folder holds a txt I wrote for the Therion executable found in volume.dat when unpacked, if you intend to make script mods that mod cutscenes, dialogue flow, altering what triggers a battle, adding new scenes, etc then I suggest reading the text file.
 The quick rundown is Therion compiles scripts for the game to read, for more details read the text file.

+# Credit

+Credit goes to GoofyMaster for locating the logos/intro loading and clothing limit offsets/values for me to use in Gokonworks.
+I only take credit for writing Gokonworks and finding out how the game loads loose files.